adamd3v/bl-guide-index/README.md

-# BONELAB Unofficial Docs
+# BONELAB Modding Guides

-> 🚧 **Note:** These docs are still a heavy work-in-progress!

-This repository holds the source code for the [BONELAB Unofficial Docs](https://lava-pals.github.io/bl-unofficial-docs/), a community-managed knowledge base for creating SDK mods.
+This repository holds user-created guides for modding BONELAB, as well as the source-code for deploying to the website hosted via GitHub pages.

 ## Contributing

+> 🚧 This section needs work :P

 If you're unsure about the process for contributing on GitHub, [check out this guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for information about creating pull requests.

 Furthermore, if you're unsure about formatting, you can use [GitHub's guidelines](https://docs.github.com/en/contributing) to contribute to their documentation as a reference point.
 It contains good practices, style guides and more.

-## Previewing Locally
+## Previewing the website Locally

-[Quartz](https://quartz.jzhao.xyz) requires at least [Node v18.14](https://nodejs.org/en) and npm v9.3.1 to function correctly.
-Please make sure you have this installed on your machine before continuing.
+We use [Quartz](https://quartz.jzhao.xyz) to take our documentation and convert it to a static website.
+It turns markdown files into pages, and also supports extra fancy features, such as `#tags` and backlinks, that come with the text-editor [Obsidian](https://obsidian.md).

+ [Node.js](https://nodejs.org/en) needs to be installed on your machine to use Quartz - go grab the latest version if you haven't already.

-Then, in your terminal of choice, enter the following commands line by line to initialise everything:
+Then, in your terminal of choice (such as 'Terminal' or 'Command Prompt' on Windows), enter the following commands line by line to initialise everything:

 ```sh
 git clone https://github.com/Lava-Pals/bl-unofficial-docs.git